Music Industry Exposed: 5 Schemes That STILL Exploit Unsigned Artists

 This article is going to piss a lot of people off.
 If you’re one of the millions of independent artists/producers out there trying to make something of yourself, you’re going to love what I’m about to tell you.
 If you’re one of the shady opportunists still trying to “hustle” your way into a quick buck, you’re going to hate me.
 Get ready, because I’m about to expose the biggest music industry schemes that STILL exploit unsigned artists.

 WHY DO MUSIC INDUSTRY SCHEMES EXIST?

 Let’s examine why these schemes work.
-Artists by nature are not good business people, that’s why they get business managers and lawyers to manage the non-creative side of their career for them.
+Songwriters, producers and upcoming artists by nature are not good business people, that’s why they get business managers and lawyers to manage the non-creative side of their career for them.

 However, its not realistic for most independent artists to have those types of resources available.
 For that reason, schemers know they can exploit your hopes and dreams for their own profits.

 Ultimately, the cons exist because artists keep falling for it.